heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields of the Holborn detector over the course of months, to probe what she affectionately terms the "blob".
+*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields applied to the colloids of the Holborn detector over the course of months, to probe what she affectionately terms the "blob".
- They eventually conclude that it is very large, and positioned a few meters
+ They eventually conclude the blob is unimaginably large, and floating a few meters "away" from Chancery House.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->